Expand To Show Full Article

 The themed table service restaurants in Canada includes:

-EPCOT Festivals
+EPCOT Annual Festivals

 EPCOT hosts a number of fun filled events throughout the year with each having its own theme.
 There are typically four amazing events that are scheduled at various times throughout the year.